 Gabrielle Kruks-Wisner is an Assistant Professor of Politics & Global Studies at the University of Virginia.
 Prior to joining UVA, she was an Academy Scholar at the Harvard Academy for International and Area Studies, and an Assistant Professor of Political Science at Boston College.
 She received a Ph.D. in Political Science and Masters in International Development & Regional Planning from the Massachusetts Institute of Technology, and a B.A. in Sociology/Anthropology from Swarthmore College.

-At UVA, Gabi teaches courses on international development, local politics, and state-society relations in the Global Studies Program and Department of Politics.
+At UVA, Gabi teaches courses on development, local politics, and state-society relations in the Global Studies Program and Department of Politics.

 Assistant ProfessorAcademic Website